WatweA/watwea/README.md

 # Experience

+## _Incoming_ Software Engineer Intern at Wolverine Trading - Chicago, IL
+_Jun.
+2021_ to _Aug.
+2020_
+*   Will develop and deploy custom C++ and C# trading applications

 ## Quantitative Developer Intern at UBS - Chicago, IL
 _Jun.
 2020_ to _Dec.
 2020_
 *   Developed and implemented a novel foreign currency trading indicator which integrates machine-learning, time-series analysis, cross-sectional analysis, and statistical modeling – resulting in 4.5% increase in annualized return and 40% reduction in drawdowns versus benchmark
     * **_Languages and Software_**: R language, SQL Server, R Studio, Bloomberg Terminal
 *	Created optimized R-language libraries for generic time-series data munging, automating the generation of excel reports for series of returns, and for applying given machine-learning algorithms over time-series data with rolling training and testing windows
     * **_Languages and Software_**: R language, SQL Server, R Studio